 Fasteners for Labels and Signs: Self-tapping, stainless-steel screws or stainless-steel machine screws with nuts and flat and lock washers.

 Execution

 Application

-Accessible Raceways and More Than 600 V: Identify with "DANGER-HIGH VOLTAGE" in black letters at least [50 mm] high, with yellow snap-around labels.
-Repeat legend at [3 meter] maximum intervals.
+Accessible Raceways and More Than 600 V: Identify with "DANGER-HIGH VOLTAGE" in black letters at least 75 mm high, with yellow snap-around labels.
+Repeat legend at 3 meter maximum intervals.